Derby Line–Stanstead Border Crossing: Canadian station

 The current Canada border station was built in 1970.
 The former Canada border station still stands adjacent to it, and functions as a restaurant.

 The streets of the little town of Stanstead were, in the past, connected to the streets of Derby on the U.S. side.
 All local streets are now gated in one fashion or another, so traffic must pass through the one port on Main Street.
 The Canadian name for the port was once Rock Island.

-In terms of operations, U.S. hours of operation are from 8am to 8pm, 7 days a week while Canada operates 24/7.
+Since 2024, hours of operation for both sides are from 8 a.m. to 8 p.m., seven days a week.
 There are no commercial services offered at this border crossing.
 Also, near this station Canada has installed an automated security barrier.
 Vehicles heading towards the U.S. have to make a brief stop.
 When a sensor detects the presence of a vehicle, the barrier will automatically open to allow the vehicle to advance to the Derby line (Highway 5) crossing in Vermont.